 Amey Stone is MSN Money's deputy managing editor, based in New York.
 Before joining the site in December 2010, she was the editor of DailyFinance, AOL's flagship business news and investing site.
 She was also the founding editor of AOL sites BloggingStocks and WalletPop.
 Stone also spent 12 years as a writer at BusinessWeek, covering personal finance, investing and the economy.
 She lives in New York City with her husband and three children.

 Allan Townsend is the site manager for MSN Money.
-He is a veteran journalist from the Edward R. Murrow School of Communications at Washington State University.
+He is a veteran journalist from the Edward R. Murrow School of Communications at Washington State University and contributes to the blog, "A little bit about a lot of stuff."
 Allan is an Emmy Award-winning television news producer.
 He lives with his family in New York City.

 Liz Weston is the author of "The 10 Commandments of Money: Survive and Thrive in the New Economy" and "Your Credit Score: How to Fix, Protect and Improve the 3-Digit Number That Shapes Your Financial Future."
 She is a personal-finance columnist for MSN Money and author of the question-and-answer column "Money Talk," which appears in newspapers throughout the country.
 Formerly a personal-finance writer for the Los Angeles Times, Weston is a graduate of the certified financial planner training program at University of California, Irvine.
 She lives in Los Angeles with her husband and daughter.
 Click here to find Weston's most recent articles on MSN Money.
 Her work also can be found on Ask Liz Weston.